Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Convexification

 \section{Convexification}

 To have any chance at generally solving the optimization problems detailed in Section~\ref{sec:op_probs}, it is necessary to address the non-convex nature of the continuity objective encoded through the nonlinear function $\mathbf{F}(\mathbf{X})$, a key element of all formulations presented insofar.
-In this sense, the original optimization problems are tackled through a sequence of convex approximations, each established about a nominal condition corresponding to the value of the design variables at the previous iteration.
-As such, denoting the design vector at the $k$-th iteration by $\mathbf{X}_k$, we take $\mathbf{X} = \mathbf{X}_k + \Delta \mathbf{X}_k$ which, for a sufficiently small $\Delta \mathbf{X}_k$, means we may approximate the nonlinear function through
+In this work, the original optimization problems are tackled through a sequence of convex approximations, each established about a nominal condition corresponding to the value of the design variables at the previous iteration.
+Denoting the design vector at the $k$-th iteration by $\mathbf{X}_k$, we take $\mathbf{X} = \mathbf{X}_k + \Delta \mathbf{X}_k$, such that, for a sufficiently small $\Delta \mathbf{X}_k$, the nonlinear function may be approximated through